compulim/experiment-accessibility-quirks/README.md

 Tested on Edge + Windows Narrator.

 Live region with `aria-relevant="additions"` will only look at the last element in the container.
+It should also applies to when `aria-relevant` is not present or is presented with other token, such as `"additions text"`.

 ### Tests